NVDARemote/NVDARemote/addon/doc/en/readme.md

 4. When settings are copied, press Enter to dismiss the OK button.
 Tab to OK and Enter once more to exit the dialog.

-Once NVDA Remote is installed on the secure desktop, if you are currently being controlled in a remote session, the secure desktop will read when switched to.
+Once NVDA Remote is installed on the secure desktop, if you are currently being controlled in a remote session, you will have speech and braille access to the secure desktop when switched to.

 ##Contributions
 We would like to acknowledge the following contributors, among others, who helped make the NVDA Remote project a reality.